 - The date of invoice should be displayed

 - Display the total and the GST amount.
-You have 2 options of how to display this.
+You have two options of how to display this

 - Display the GST separately and then the total value of what is sold (including GST)